 Following a systematic review of Latin morphology and sentence structure, students in Latin 2 complete their study of forms and syntax while developing reading skills using adapted selections, primarily from Cicero.
 Starting in the spring, the course provides students with their first opportunity to read, in the native language, words written two millennia ago by authors who have influenced the development of Western literature and history.
-Some original Latin texts may serve as a starting point for exploring Greco-Roman mythology, culture and important periods of Latin history.
+Some original Latin texts may serve as a starting point for exploring Greco-Roman mythology, culture, and important periods of Latin history.
 This course prepares students to read Latin prose.

-A reading course with some grammar and composition, Latin 3 focuses on developing the students’ reading skills.
-Students build vocabulary by identifying learned roots, prefixes and English derivatives.
+A reading course with some grammar and composition, Latin 3 focuses on developing students’ reading skills.
+Students build vocabulary by identifying learned roots, prefixes, and English derivatives.
 Prose readings include selections from Caesar’s commentaries and the works of Cicero, which we examine for rhetorical literary style as well as for content and political implications.
 Excerpts from Ovid’s Metamorphoses and Amores introduce meter and familiarize students with mythological stories.
 Successful completion of this course qualifies students for Latin 4.
 Highly motivated and proficient students may request permission to enroll in the Advanced Placement course, Latin Literature.

 Latin 2/3 (Accelerated)

 This course combines all the grammar and authors studied in Latin 2 and 3.
 The class meets five times per week and assumes a solid foundation in level 1 Latin.
 Successful completion of this course qualifies students for Latin 4.
 Highly motivated and proficient students may request permission to enroll in the Advanced Placement course, Latin Literature.
-(Enrollment by permission of the department.)
+(Enrollment by permission of the department chair.)

 Latin 4: Literature of the Golden Age

-Students in this course develop their reading skills as they translate and engage with selections from first century B.C.E. authors.
-Readings are drawn from Cicero’s speeches and/or letters, Ovid’s Metamorphoses, Vergil’s Aeneid and other works of prose and poetry that are representative of the late Republican and Augustan age.
+Students in this course develop their reading skills as they translate and engage with selections from first-century B.C.E. authors.
+Readings are drawn from Cicero’s speeches and/or letters, Ovid’s Metamorphoses, Vergil’s Aeneid, and other works of prose and poetry that are representative of the late Republican and Augustan age.
 These works introduce students to some of the most popular classical myths, to themes of love and the hero, and to the historical context that shaped the works.
 Students strengthen grammar skills, and increase reading speed and comprehension.
 They learn to scan dactylic hexameter and elegiac verse.
 This course introduces students to great works of Latin literature and prepares students for the Advanced Placement course, Latin Literature.

 Latin Literature (AP)

-This reading course focuses on Vergil’s Aeneid and the selections of Caesar’s commentaries on the Gallic War that are included on the Advanced Placement examination.
+This reading course focuses on Vergil’s Aeneid and the selections of Caesar’s Commentaries on the Gallic War that are included on the Advanced Placement examination.
 Students consider the major themes of the works within their literary and historical contexts.
-Designed for highly motivated students, this rigorous course presents elements of Roman history, politics, mythology and the classical literary tradition.
+Designed for highly motivated students, this rigorous course presents elements of Roman history, politics, mythology, and the classical literary tradition.
 Through close textual study, students encounter literary criticism as a tool for understanding classical literature.
-(Permission of the department required; prepares students for the AP Latin examination.)
+(Permission of the department chair required; prepares students for the AP Latin examination.)

-Advanced Latin: Roman Elegy and Lyric
+Advanced Latin: Roman Elegy & Lyric

-Advanced Latin: Roman History
+Advanced Latin: Roman Historians

-Roman Philosophical Writings
+Advanced Latin: Roman Philosophical Writings

 Advanced Latin: Selected Readings